On General Principal Symmetric Ideals: Characterization of -generated symmetric ideals

-so $n_i\leq r\cdot\dim_K V_i$ for each $i$.\\
+so $n_i\leq r\cdot\dim_k V_i$ for each $i$.\\

-$\Leftarrow:$ Suppose that $n_i\leq r\cdot\dim_K V_i$ for each $i$.
-Then for $1\leq j\leq r$, we can choose $n_{i,j}\in\N$ such that $\sum_{j=1}^r n_{i,j}=n_i$ and $n_{i,j}\leq\dim_K V_i$.
+($\Longleftarrow$) Suppose that $n_i\leq r\cdot\dim_k V_i$ for each $i$.
+Then for $1\leq j\leq r$, we can choose $n_{i,j}\in\N$ such that $\sum_{j=1}^r n_{i,j}=n_i$ and $n_{i,j}\leq\dim_k V_i$.
 Thus,

 However, for each $j$, the module $\bigoplus_{i=1}^t n_{i,j} V_i$ is cyclic by \Cref{ps characterization} and thus generated by some $f_j\in \bigoplus_{i=1}^t n_{i,j} V_i$.
-Hence, $V\cong \bigoplus_{j=1}^r \langle f_j\rangle_{KS_n}$ and so is $r$-generated as a $KS_n$-module. \end{proof}
+Hence, $V\cong \bigoplus_{j=1}^r \langle f_j\rangle_{k\S_n}$ and so is $r$-generated as a $k\S_n$-module. \end{proof}

-This characterization of $r$-generated symmetric ideals will be useful for proving some results in this paper.
-Furthermore, since the canonical decomposition of $I_d$ can be computed algorithmically, these results provide a method to compute the minimal $r$ such that a symmetric ideal is $r$-generated (see Macaulay2 code on GitHub \href{https://github.com/NoahW314/psis-and-kostka-numbers}{here} for doing so).
+Since the canonical decomposition of $I_d$ can be computed algorithmically, this characterization provides a method to compute the minimal $r$ such that a symmetric ideal is $r$-generated (see Macaulay2 code on GitHub \href{https://github.com/NoahW314/psis-and-kostka-numbers}{here} for doing so).

 General symmetric ideals can be difficult to work with as one needs to construct a particular example of a symmetric ideal in the Zariski open set for which the property holds to show that the open set is nonempty.
 So instead of working directly with general symmetric ideals, we will work with maximal $r$-generated submodules, which we will show are closely related to general $r$-generated symmetric ideals.